-Today I been working on a project, to migrate subversion (often abbreviated svn) to git. git and svn are open source distributed software versioning and revision control system.
+Today I have been working on a project, to migrate subversion (often abbreviated svn) to git. git and svn are open-source distributed software versioning and revision control system.

-If you want to read the why and why nots between git and svn, check out this article why you should switch from subversion to git
+If you want to read the why and why not between git and svn, check out this article why you should switch from subversion to git

 The main reason for this project is that Github is like a social network for programmers.
 You can look at what they’re working on and easily peruse their code and make suggestions or changes.

-I do not get that with other cloud git services (what I’m aware off), with GitHub, all of the code is easily inspected, as is its entire history.
+I do not get that with other cloud git services (what I’m aware of), with GitHub, all of the code is easily inspected, as is its entire history.
 Which lowers the barriers to collaboration.
-It’s easy to offer suggested changes to others’ code through github.
+It’s easy to offer suggested changes to others’ code through Github.

 I’m at least aware of two ways you can migrate from svn to git

 Start by cloning your GIT repo

 If you have created a Github repo, then you can do the following.

 Link the GIT repo to your SVN repo